Plagiarism vs Copyright Infringement: Rules and Differences

 - Copyright Act § 504 provides the owner with the right to choose to recover in the form of statutory damages and actual damages or profits.

 - Under the US Copyright law, plagiarism is not considered illegal or a crime, but it’s something that is morally not acceptable.
 However, as mentioned before, a person can claim damages which depends upon many factors.

 - However, it’s rare, but a person committing plagiarism can be charged with fraud.
 Under US law, fraud is demonstrated in the following ways:

 II.
 Having the proper knowledge of his actions.

-- Plagiarism is considered as an act of stealing someone else’s work or ideas and passing it off as their own whereas Copyright infringement occurs when someone uses a copyrighted material without the permission of the copyright holder.
+- Plagiarism is considered an act of stealing someone else’s work or ideas and passing it off as their own.
+In contrast, Copyright infringement occurs when someone uses copyrighted material without the permission of the copyright holder.

-- Plagiarism involves copying of any kind of work, it’s not necessary that work should be copyrighted, whereas copyright infringement involves only the copyrighted work.
+- Plagiarism involves copying any kind of work.
+It’s not necessary that work should be copyrighted, whereas copyright infringement involves only the copyrighted work.

-- Plagiarism involves any work which can be in both physical and electronic mode whereas copyright infringement involves copyrighted works such as literary work, artistic work, cinematographic work etc.
+- Plagiarism involves any work in both physical and electronic mode, whereas copyright infringement involves copyrighted works such as literary, artistic, cinematographic, etc.

-- Plagiarism is not considered as a crime but an unethical issue which involves penalties whereas copyright infringement is considered as a civil crime which can have severe punishments, depending upon the seriousness of the case.
+- Plagiarism is not considered a crime but an unethical issue that involves penalties.
+In contrast, copyright infringement is considered a civil crime that can have severe punishments, depending upon the seriousness of the case.

-As we came to know that although the concept of plagiarism and copyright infringement may sound similar, there are lots of differences between them.
-Most people find it difficult to differentiate these two terms and have some misconceptions about it which leads to more number of copyright infringement cases.
+We learned that although the concept of plagiarism and copyright infringement may sound similar, there are many differences between them.
+Most people find it difficult to differentiate these two terms and have some misconceptions about them, which leads to more copyright infringement cases.